p4lang/p4c/docs/simple_switch.md

 ```
 if (clone_spec != 0) {
-    // This condition will be true if your code called the clone or
+    // This condition will be true if your code called the `clone` or
+    // `clone3` primitive action from a P4_16 program, or the
+    // `clone_ingress_pkt_to_egress` primitive action in a P4_14
-    // clone3 primitive action during ingress processing.
+    // program, during ingress processing.

     Make a clone of the packet destined for the egress_port configured
     in the clone (aka mirror) session id number that was given when the
-    last clone or clone3 primitive action was called.
+    last clone primitive action was called.

     The packet contents will be the same as when it most recently
     began the ingress processing, where the clone operation was